openDsh/dash/README.md

-# IntelligentAuto
+# OpenDash

-IntelligentAuto is a Qt-based infotainment center for your current Linux OpenAuto installation!
+The IntelligentAuto dashboard is a Qt-based infotainment center for your new Linux OpenAuto installation!

 Main features include: